SkipLabs/skip/README.md

 You will need at least the following installed:

- * LLVM 15 or later.
+ * LLVM 15.
- * wasm-ld 15 or later (this is part of LLVM, but your distribution might split it into a separate package: your wasm-ld version must match your LLVM version).
+ * wasm-ld 15 (this is part of LLVM, but your distribution might split it into a separate package: your wasm-ld version must match your LLVM version).
  * typescript 5.2 or later.